 Past board members have always come from the (classical) guitar community, either professionals or passionate amateurs.
 Future board members should have a passion for the performing arts, especially music, ideally the guitar (in any style), and an equally passionate commitment to arts education as a social need and a potentially transformative individual experience.
 We want our board, and our organization, to better reflect the changing demographics of the Twin Cities, to help ensure that our organization will be alive and relevant 35 years from now.

 The expected financial contribution is not a fixed level.
 All board members are expected to be members of the Society (i.e., donate).
 Current board members contribute anywhere from the basic $25 level up to several thousand dollars per year.

-We absolutely need skilled professional expertise, especially financial and strategic planning.
+We absolutely need skilled professional expertise, especially marketing, publicity, and strategic planning.
 We also need to address issues of equity and inclusion on an organizational level.
 Our current concert series artist line-up (of 8 performers, 3 are female, 3 are persons of color, 7 different countries are represented) is far more inclusive in every sense than is our membership.
 And our membership is more diverse than our current board.
-That said, we believe the most pressing needs are to address the gender imbalance of the current board (2 female, 8 male) and the age-range imbalance (4 members in their 60s, only 2 under 40).
-Our new school project is intended, in part, to address other aspects of the issues of inclusion and relevance.
+That said, we believe the most pressing needs are to address the gender imbalance of the current board (2 female, 10 male) and the age-range imbalance (6 members in their 60s, only 2 under 40).
+Our new school project is intended, in part, to address other aspects of the issues of inclusion and relevance

 - Number of members currently: 10

 - Meeting time and frequency: 4 meetings annually

 - Financial Contribution Required: Yes, at a level meaningful to the board member.